ec78/pddcce/docs/research_proposal.md

 ## Abstract

 We introduce dccelib, a GAUSS econometrics library implementing panel data estimators for large heterogeneous panels subject to cross-sectional dependence.
-The library provides three core estimators based on the common correlated effects (CCE) framework of Pesaran (2006): the Mean Group (MG) estimator, the CCE Mean Group (CCE-MG) estimator, and a dynamic extension (DCCE-MG) that accommodates lagged dependent variables and lags of cross-sectional averages.
-Companion procedures include the Pesaran-Yamagata (2008) slope homogeneity test, the Pesaran (2007) CIPS panel unit root test, a half-panel jackknife bias correction following Dhaene and Jochmans (2015), wild bootstrap standard errors, and publication-ready LaTeX table export.
+The library provides four core estimators based on the common correlated effects (CCE) framework of Pesaran (2006): the Mean Group (MG) estimator, the CCE Mean Group (CCE-MG) estimator, a dynamic extension (DCCE-MG) that accommodates lagged dependent variables and lags of cross-sectional averages, and a Principal Component CCE Mean Group (PC-CCE-MG) estimator that replaces raw cross-sectional averages with PCA-derived factor proxies for improved robustness when the rank condition is borderline.
+Companion procedures include the Pesaran-Yamagata (2008) slope homogeneity test, the Pesaran (2007) CIPS panel unit root test, the De Vos-Everaert-Sarafidis (2024) CCE rank condition test, a half-panel jackknife bias correction following Dhaene and Jochmans (2015), wild bootstrap standard errors, and publication-ready LaTeX table export.
 All core estimators are validated against R's `plm` package to six decimal places on Penn World Tables data.
 The library fills a gap in GAUSS's econometric toolkit for applied researchers working with macro panels, international datasets, and any cross-sectional setting where unobserved common factors generate residual correlation across units.

 ---